orsonteodoro/docker-arch-spotify/README.md

 6. `./run.sh`
 7. If you use Facebook, you can use your Facebook user name and password to logon.

+### Bugs

+It causes a black screen from time-to-time.

 ### License

 The files in this repository alone are licensed under MIT.